Search and rescue: Ireland

 A search and rescue demonstration by an Irish Coast Guard Sikorsky S-61 helicopter and a RNLI lifeboat.

-Maritime SAR services are provided by two civilian bodies – the Irish Coast Guard and the RNLI.
+Maritime SAR services are provided by two civilian bodies – the Irish Coast Guard (IRCG) and the RNLI.
 The Coast Guard has responsibility for the Irish Search and Rescue Region.
 The Royal National Lifeboat Institution has 43 lifeboat stations including inland stations at Enniskillen and Lough Derg, the coastguard inshore rescue boats, and community rescue boats at fifteen stations: Ballinskelligs, County Kerry; Ballybunion, County Kerry; Ballyheigue, County Kerry; Banna, County Kerry; Bantry, County Cork; Bunmahon, County Waterford; Cahore, County Wexford; Carna, County Galway; Corrib/Mask Lakes, County Galway; Derrynane, County Kerry; Limerick City (River Shannon); Mallow Search and Rescue, County Cork; Schull, County Cork; Tramore, County Waterford; Waterford City River Rescue; Waterford Marine Search and Rescue.
 There are some 25 other independent rescue services.

 Mountain Rescue in Ireland is provided by 12 voluntary teams based in different regions of the country.

 The IRCG operate a number of contracted Sikorsky Search and Rescue helicopters from bases in Dublin, Waterford, Shannon and Sligo under the €500 million contract, from 2010, a previous fleet of Sikorsky S-61N helicopters were replaced with five newer Sikorsky S-92 helicopters.
 One of the new S-92 helicopters is located at each of the four IRCG bases, with one spare replacement aircraft being rotated between bases.

 The Irish Coast Guard are launching a tender for a future SAR Aviation Contract, which is one of several tenders for similar services.

 The Irish Air Corps provide top cover for search and rescue over land or sea and is available for maritime and mountain rescue if needed.
 The Irish Naval Service frequently assists the other agencies in search and rescue.
 Its patrol ships at sea and the communications centre at Haulbowline maintain a 24-hour watch on all distress frequencies.

 Civil Defence Ireland also operates a range of land and inland water search and rescue services.